SAML

 The Azure limit for groups per user is set by default to 150.
 Users with more groups cannot use SAML with Azure.

-Create a SAML Authentication Method from the CLI
+Create a SAML Authentication Method in the CLI

 Let's create a new SAML authentication method using the Akeyless CLI.
 You can also do this from the Akeyless Console.